aaronbloomfield/pdr/cs2150/index.md

 - All the labs and tutorials can be found on the [labs page](../labs/index.html) and the [tutorials page](../tutorials/index.html).
   - In particular, these pages have additional details and links not described here
-  - The tutorials are **NOT** linked to below, in an effort to keep the table size reasonable
 - Note that as this repository is being filled out throughout the spring 2014 semester, many of these links will not work until later in the semester